-As the farmers markets do their gradual turn from kale and roots to bright sweet things, the seasonal-produce eaters start getting a little extra pep in their step.
+As the farmers markets do their gradual turn to summer fruits, the seasonal-produce eaters start getting a little extra pep in their step.
 It’s an exciting time.
 At first many will just gorge straight on raw fruit, and soon enough we may be buying more than we can eat…and when that happens, it’s time to get baking.

 There are the usual suspects, pies and tarts and crisps, but then there are the eccentric relatives – like the grunts and slumps and sonkers.
 These are the rustic cousins, progeny of steamed European puddings, that rely less on precision and more on a mix of what's on hand.
 They're somewhat irreverent, and a bit messy with their bubbling, oozing juices, and utterly lovely.

 What are the various options when it comes to fruit mixed with flour and sweeteners and popped in the oven?
 Here’s the cheat sheet for quirky baked fruit dishes.Betty or Brown Betty

 A Betty is a baked pudding made of spiced and sugared fruit cooked between layers of buttered crumbs.
 Betties come from an English dessert closely related to the French apple charlotte – and was a popular dish made during colonial times in America.
 The most common Betty is the Apple Brown Betty, which is made with brown sugar.